AIResearchAIResearch

-AI Agents Fall Short at Scientific Discovery
+AI Agents Still Fail at Real Scientific Discovery

-3 min read
+1 min read

-AI Agents Fall Short at Scientific Discovery
+AI Agents Still Fail at Real Scientific Discovery

 About the Author